afilbert/valheim-harder-feather-fall-mod/README.md

 **_Works with Mistlands Update!_**

 Have you ever thought the Feather Cape seemed too OP?
 Especially outside of the Mistlands biome?
 Me too.
 That's why I made this mod.
 Feather Cape now draws its power from Wisplight.
 When equipped together, the Feather Fall effects work normally.
-Otherwise, your fall speed and damage protection are proportionally bound to your available stamina.
+Otherwise, your fall speed and fall damage protection are proportionally bound to your available stamina.
 Each becomes more perilous the less stamina you have.
-Where 100% stamina will provide the expected fall speed and damage reduction benefits, and 0% stamina feels like the cape isn't even equipped when falling... or landing.
+Where 100% stamina will provide the expected fall speed and damage reduction benefits, 0% stamina feels like the cape isn't even equipped when falling... or landing.

 Users of this mod beware.
-This is not a QOL improvement, it's seeking to reduce the power of the Feather Cape outside of normal Mistlands play.
+This is not a QOL improvement, it seeks to reduce the power of the Feather Cape outside of normal Mistlands play.

 ## Features?